Top Tips to Effectively Combat Stress

 Get going!

-We’ve all been there; there’s a task on your to-do list that you really don’t want to do so you keep putting it off.
-But even though we don’t want to do the task, the more we procrastinate, the more stressed out we feel by our workload as we’re mostly playing catch-up with things that should’ve been done weeks ago.
+We’ve all been there; there’s a task on your to-do list that you really don’t want to do, so you keep putting it off.However, the more you procrastinate, the more stressed you feel by our workload, as you’re left playing catch-up on tasks that should’ve been done weeks ago.
 So, after you have prioritised your to-do list, complete your tasks according to their priorities.
 Even if there is one you really don’t want to do.
-You’ll see, once you’ve done it, you’ll feel good!
+You’ll see that once you’ve done it, it can feel like a weight off your chest.

 Work on your time management

 There aren’t many things in life that make us feel more stressed than being late to an important meeting.
 It’s not just the fact that we are late that’s causing us to be stressed, though.
 We’re also making everyone else late, ultimately putting everyone behind schedule which can quickly have a knock-on effect on the productivity of the meeting.
 To avoid this, good time management skills are important.
-Start by leaving 5-10 minutes earlier than you usually would – it’s always better to be there early – and leave enough free time between meetings to easily get from one to the next while still giving yourself enough time for a quick breather.
+Start by leaving 5-10 minutes earlier than you usually would – it’s always better to be there early – and leave enough free time between meetings to easily get from one to the next while still giving yourself enough time for a quick break.

 Exercise!